 Preference for mother?

 Many people believe that custody law favors mothers, however, this belief is not true.
 Although some judges may have a bias, Maryland law is clear that no preference exists for granting custody to either mothers or fathers.
 The law considers both mother and father to be equally capable of raising children and being good parents.
-Both parents have equal standing under the law to seek custody.
+Both parents have equal standing under the Maryland divorce laws to seek custody.

 When the court establishes custody, it intends that such custody will be permanent for the foreseeable future.
 Nevertheless, even after custody has been established, custody can be modified under the right circumstances.
 In order to modify custody, the party seeking to modify custody must prove two things: